banksad/workforce-plan/README.md

 The repository currently contains the following modules:

-- `app.py` — Flask server providing pages to manage people, posts and budget data.
+- `app.py` — Flask server providing pages to manage people, posts, budget data and pay rates.
 - `database.py` — utilities for connecting to a SQLite database.
 - `init_db.py` — script to create the required tables.
 - `utils.py` — helper functions used for forecasting and budgeting.